The

 Nearly 150,000

-Healthcare professionals are leaving the field yearly.
+Healthcare professionals leave the field each year.

 5